Stop Asking Me Questions

 Case 1:

 “How do I get out of here?”
-Tom asks.
+Tom thinks.

 Case 2:

-Tom runs his fingers along the wall, feeling for the slightest seam with the hope of finding a hidden opening.
+Tom runs his fingers along the wall, feeling for the slightest seam, hoping to find a hidden opening.

-Having Tom feel the wall makes him a participant in the story.
+Having Tom feel the wall makes Tom a participant in the story.
 Seeing him take action is more interesting than reading a passive, rhetorical question.

 A hike in the mountains